mtumilowicz/java11-vavr-function-lifting/README.md

 # preface
 A partial function from `X` to `Y` is a function `f: X′ → Y`, for some `X′ c X`.
+For `x e X\X′` function is undefined.

-If the function is called with a disallowed input value, it will typically throw an exception.
+In programming, if partial function is called with a disallowed input value, it will typically throw an exception.

 In programming - we **lift** function `f` to `f′: X′ -> Option<Y>` in such a manner: